What this notice is about

 Tips for next year

-Notify the Health Insurance Marketplace about changes in circumstances, such as income and family size changes, as they happen to allow the Marketplace to update the information used to determine your expected amount of the premium tax credit and adjust any advance payment amount.
+Notify the Health Insurance Marketplace about changes in circumstances, such as income and family size changes.
+Those changes allow the Marketplace to update the information used to determine your expected amount of the PTC and adjust any advance payment amount.

 Consider filing your taxes electronically.
 Filing online can help you avoid mistakes and find credits and deductions that you may qualify for.
 In many cases you can file for free.
 Learn more about e-file.